HTML Document Formatting

 <footer>

-element and modify its innerHTML
+element and modify itsinnerHTML

-- Otherwise, just show the default purple image.
+attribute to contain a paragraph. - Otherwise, just show the default purple image.

 Submission